What’s the Difference Between NVR and DVR?

-We know that security systems and cameras can help mitigate the risk to you, your family, and your property:
+We know that home and business security cameras can help mitigate the risk to you, your family, and your property:

 - The UNC Department of Criminal Justice & Criminology surveyed 422 convicted burglars across several states.
 60% said they’d move on to the next place if they found a security system, and 50% listed cameras as an effective deterrent.

 - Another survey in Oregon involving 86 criminals serving time for burglary found similar results, with the majority listing security systems and cameras as deal breakers when looking for a target.

 - A property without a security system is 300% more likely to be burglarized (we’ve said it before, and we will say it again).

 Alarms and cameras do make a difference, both before and after a crime takes place.

 They serve as deterrents, and if you are still robbed, the footage provided to authorities can increase the odds of catching the criminal and getting your valuables back, to say nothing of the other crimes that have been solved with the help of both public and private surveillance cameras.